christianalfoni/impact/docs/04_API.md

 ## createHook

 Create your hook using the hook constructor.
+By default you hooks automatically register globally when used.

 ```ts
 import { createHook } from 'impact-app'